warrendunlop/Tactile/README.md

 ## Changelog
 ### V1
 Support for 2560x1440 only so far.
 Will have to transition from transforms and scaling to proper grids to support more resolutions.
 1080p and 720p work *ok* with some cart aligment issues - disc systems should work fine.
+(Uses the startup theme StageBox as a launch  point.
+Much thanks to Faeran)

 [![Video Preview](https://i.ibb.co/gms6skS/Tactile-preview.jpg)](https://forums.launchbox-app.com/uploads/monthly_2020_06/1510786514_2020-06-0200-46-58.mp4.6b4cfe84a773197d7e878dacde779b3d.mp4)